bgord/knowledge/roadmap.md

 - How to create a L-R and T-B image mirror effect?

 ## JavaScript - 1
-- How to access a value of another's parameter in default value?
+- How to access a value of another parameter in default value?

 ## Concepts
 - What's null hypothesis?